-Rainwater Harvesting – great products to save money!
+Rainwater Harvesting Tanks – great products to save money!

 A while ago I published an article on rainwater harvesting which elicited many comments from readers.
-Then I came across a great product and thought I would re-visit the topic.
+Then I came across some great rainwater harvesting tanks and thought I would re-visit the topic.

 As you know, rainwater harvesting is simply collecting rainwater as it falls, and then using that water in your garden or to wash a car when it doesn’t rain.
 It saves you money, because if you use municipal water to water your garden, you have to pay for it (utility bills).

 And – best of all – your plants thrive when they get rainwater!
-For some reason, they always seem to do better with rainwater rather than tap water.
+Plants always seem to do better with rainwater rather than tap water.

-Rainwater harvesting can be as simple as putting a bucket outside – even if you don’t have a garden, you could put a bucket out on your balcony and use it to water your flowers!
+A rainwater harvesting tank can be as simple as putting a bucket outside – even if you don’t have a garden, you could put a bucket out on your balcony and use it to water your flowers!

 Of course a bucket is very practical, but it doesn’t look terribly elegant.
-I’ve been hunting for an attractive-looking barrel.
-Up till now, I’ve found lots of barrels, but they all seem to me to be – well, perhaps best described as “utilitarian” or “practical” rather than attractive.
+I’ve been hunting for an attractive-looking tank or barrel.
+Up till now, I’ve found lots, but they all seem to me to be – well, perhaps best described as “utilitarian” or “practical” rather than attractive.

 The Algreen 81001 Cascata 65-Gallon Rain Water Collection and Storage System is an exception.
-It’s tall and elegant, and you can grow small plants in the top to make it look even better.
+This rainwater harvesting tank is tall and elegant, and you can grow small plants in the top to make it look even better.

 It’s made of plastic but looks like terracotta.
-Yes, I know plastic isn’t very eco-friendly, but in this case it’s very practical because it means you can actually lift the barrel, plus it’s guaranteed not to chip, fade or crack.
+Now of course plastic isn’t eco-friendly, but in this case it’s recycled plastic, and it’s also very practical because it means it’s really lightweight so you can actually lift the barrel – plus it’s guaranteed not to chip, fade or crack.
 It can withstand the rigours of a Canadian winter too!
-And there is a percentage of recycled material used in its production.
 It really looks like a clay urn.

 It takes 65 gallons.
 Many other rainwater harvesting barrels come in 50-gallon sizes, and these fill up surprisingly quickly, so it’s nice to find a larger unit.